tuliotrefzger/brain-tumor-classifier-with-Uformer/README.md

-# Brain Tumor Classifier with Comparison Between Degraded and Restored versions of the Dataset.
+# Brain Tumor Classifier and Comparison Between Degraded and Restored versions of the Dataset.

 ## Objective